 El-Kouhen et al (2006) Blockade of mGluR1 receptor results in analgesia and disruption of motor and cognitive performances: effects of A-841720, a novel non-competitive mGluR1 receptor antagonist.
 Br J Pharmacol 149 761 PMID: 17016515

 Do you know of a great paper that uses SIB 1757 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for SIB 1757